 Held annually since 2018, AGEW includes program of economic research presentations, keynote speakers from eminent researchers and a policy symposium session which focuses on how to convert these research insights into practical action for change.

 Research presentations are selected through an open call for paper and independent scientific committee.
 Participation is open to anyone with an interest in gender economics research and policy.

-WEN's collection of newsletter articles and blog contributions, written by our WEN members, provide research insights across a range of topics including gender inequality issues.
+WEN's collection of newsletter articles and "Credible Economist" Blog contributions provide research insights across a range of topics including but not limited to gender inequality issues, written by our WEN members.

 Women in economics: Myth busters by Rhiannon Yetsenga

 Women in the economy and in economics by Luci Ellis

 COVID, care and wellbeing: What do we really value? by Evie Fox Koob

 The under-representation of women in economics: A student’s perspective by Phoebe Bardsley

 WEN's calendar of activities includes regular seminar presentations, panel discussions and symposium events which address issue of women's under-representation in economics and broader issues of gender inequality.

 To counter women's long-standing under-representation in economic policy debate and media, our events also highlight the expertise and knowledge that female economists bring cross a wide range of economic issues including budget analysis, macroeconomic outlook, behavioural economic insights, disadvantage and inequality, and climate action policy.